krilor/gossh/README.md

 # GOSSH

-This repo is an experiement with creating a declarative configuration management tool using Golang.
-Think Ansible, but no yaml, just plain Go.
+This repo is an experiement with creating a declarative IT automation and configuration management package for Golang.
+Think Ansible, but no Yaml, just plain Go.
 WOW - all teh power!

+* Declarative - use `rules` to check and ensure state on any linux `host`
+* Agentless - all work is done on remote hosts by issuing commands via SSH
+* Efficient - leverage ready-made rules to kick-start your IT automation

-The project is in a super-early state. **I am looking for API/usage/naming convention input and ideas in general on how to approach this problem.** Have a look at [main.go](main.go) to get a feel for what I currently think it would look like to use the tool/SDK.
+**The project is in a super-early state.
+I am looking for API/usage/naming convention input and ideas in general on how to approach this problem.** Have a look at [examples](examples/random/main.go) to get a feel for what I currently think it would look like to use the package.
 If you have any ideas please reach out through a GH issue.

-The tool will probably be limited to configuring linux machines over SSH.
+## Building blocks

+The package has only a handful main concepts or building blocks.

-## Rules
+### Rules

-The base building block of the declarative mindset baked into this experiment is the notion of a [Rule](rule/machine.go).
+The base building block of the declarative mindset baked into this experiment is the notion of a [Rule](rule.go).
 A rule is an interface with two functions, _Check_ and _Ensure_, that does what it sounds like. _Check_ checks the state, _Ensure_ ensures the state.

-An example of such a rule is [apt.Package](apt/apt.go). _Check_ verifies if the apt package is installed or not, and _Ensure_ (un)installs the package.
+An example of such a rule is [apt.Package](rules/x/apt/apt.go). _Check_ verifies if the apt package is installed or not, and _Ensure_ (un)installs the package.
 Both _Check_ and _Ensure_ are dependent on the declared PackageStatus (installed or not installed) and package name.

-`Rules` run on `Machines`.
+Rules are made up of imperative code/logic, other declarative rules or a combination of both.
+Rules can be nested infinately.

+`Rules` are _applied_ to `Hosts`, and the hirerachy of calls are surfaced using `Trace`

-Implemented rules (just to show some ideas):
+Implemented/example rules (just to show some ideas):

 * file.Exists - creates an empty file if it does not exists
 * apt.Package - install/uninstall apt packages
-* machine.Cmd - run shell commands as Check and Ensure.
+* base.Cmd - run shell commands as Check and Ensure.
 Check depends on the ExitStatus code.
-* machine.Meta - for constructing meta-rules on the fly.
+* base.Meta - for constructing meta-rules on the fly.
 This is where imperative mode kicks in.

+### Hosts

+A [Host](host.go) is a bare-metal server, virtual machine or container running Linux.
+Gossh connects to and does all work on hosts using SSH.

+### Inventories

+An [Inventory](inventory.go) is a list of Hosts.

+### Trace

+[Trace](trace.go) is how gossh keeps track of which rules are nested inside which rules, and what rule-hierachy a SSH command originates from.

-## Usage - give it a spin
+## Usage - give it a spin using docker

 _Please remeber that this is very experimental_

-If you want to try it out, fire up a container or VM with SSH enabled.
-Then edit the `machine.New()` line in [main.go](main.go) and run using `go run main.go`.

-Requirements
+Prerequisites:

 * Go
-* a target vm running debian linux
-* ssh key in ssh-agent
+* Docker

+This is what you do:

+0. Clone this repo
+1. Build and run a SSH enabled Ubuntu container by running `make docker-up`
+2. Cd over to [examples/random](examples/random) and try running it with `go run main.go`
+3. Have a look at the output
+4. Modify the example script however you like and run again.
+5. Kill and remove the container using `make docker-down`

 ## Motivation